 • Water efficiency solutions – Miya is a global leader delivering end-to-end integrated solutions for urban water utilities worldwide.

-cy of water systems in cities across the globe.
+By bringing in its extensive know-how and proven methodologies, Miya drives utilities forward and ensures maximized efficiency of water systems in cities across the globe.
 This also enhances customer service levels, reduces energy consumption, and lowers contamination and health risks, benefitting people, community, and the environment.
-With long-term operations in Portugal, Brazil, the Caribbean and the Philippines, it focuses on two key segments:
+With long-term operations in Portugal, Brazil, the Caribbean, and the Philippines, it focuses on two key segments: